rclone/rclone/MANUAL.md

 ### Synopsis

-Download urls content and copy it to destination without saving it in tmp storage.
+Download a URL's content and copy it to the destination without saving it in temporary storage.

-Setting --auto-filename flag will cause retrieving file name from url and using it in destination path.
+Setting --auto-filename will cause the file name to be retreived from the from URL (after any redirections) and used in the destination path.

+Setting --stdout or making the output file name "-" will cause the output to be written to standard output.

 ```